pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 Useful for public websites or private intranets (all visitors should be able to view files as long as sharing settings are 'anyone with the link can view' or higher in Google Drive).
 Works on all WordPress installations including multisite networks.

+Please note that to embed folders, forms, images, and videos you will require the Premium or Enterprise version of this plugin.

 [youtube http://www.youtube.com/watch?v=wcpjcFJIOko]

 = Paid versions and Support =